 Spatial Planning

-The Spatial Planning cluster supports local and regional governments in Ukraine by introducing innovative and collaborative planning methods tailored to tackle the combined challenges of prolonged planning reforms and war.
-Drawing insights from the Swiss culture of “test planning”, known for effectively addressing complex spatial challenges beyond the scope of general plans, the cluster endeavours to introduce the test planning method more broadly in Ukraine.
-The cluster’s members voluntarily offer their expertise to help set up and guide pilot test planning procedures in Ukraine.
+The Spatial Planning cluster supports local governments in Ukraine by introducing innovative and collaborative planning methods, tailored to tackle the combined challenges of prolonged planning reforms and war.
+Drawing insights from the Swiss culture of planning in dialogue, known for effectively addressing complex spatial challenges, it offers planning approaches and tools that go beyond the scope of conventional general plans.
+The cluster’s members voluntarily offer their expertise to help set up and guide planning procedures in Ukraine, with the pilot case of the “test planning” method currently underway in Lviv

-Ukrainian spatial planning faces a complex array of challenges that result from prolonged planning reforms and the effects of the ongoing war.
-These challenges exhibit a dual character in regard to time, scale, and structures of management.
-Planners in Ukraine must deal with tensions between the urgent needs of frequent emergencies and visions of long-term, sustainable post-war renewal; the coexistence of micro-projects and meta-narratives; and the simultaneous effects of martial law’s centralising forces and society’s informal, situational practices.
+Ukrainian spatial planning faces a complex array of challenges from prolonged territorial and planning reforms, as well as the effects of the ongoing war.
+Planners in Ukraine must balance between addressing the emergent needs and visions of long-term, sustainable post-war renewal; the coexistence of micro-projects and meta-narratives; and the combined effects of martial law’s centralising forces and society’s informal, situational practices.
 Effectively addressing these tensions requires flexible, adaptable and people-centred planning methods.

 Test planning is a collaborative planning process streamlined to identify, understand and tackle significant spatial conflicts, challenges, and opportunities by engaging with various forms of agency.
 Its format invites all stakeholders (planning professionals, political decision-makers, investors, interest groups, and locals) to participate.
 It is a legally non-binding planning instrument that can effectively operate in dynamic contexts and uncertain situations.
 Testing and evaluating different strategies in the participative interplay of design and dialogue not only generates innovative ideas, but may also secure political consent.
 This, in turn, grants the planning process political legitimacy and makes its goals more feasible.